Introduction to Unity 3D

 Unity runs on most modern computers (Windows, Mac or Linux) with the following minimum specification: https://docs.unity3d.com/Manual/system-requirements.html#editor.

 When I've finished, what course can I do next?

 Coding in Unity is specifically designed to complement this course.
 City Lit also offers courses in game design and 3D modelling and animation that are useful skills for many Unity projects.
-Or you might want to explore one of our programming languages such as Introduction to creative coding with Processing, or introduction to Python.
+Or you might want to explore one of our programming languages such as Introduction to creative coding with Processing, or introduction to Python, Writing for video games.

 Rich is a programmer, writer and educator with a particular interest in creative practice.
 In his previous career he worked as a software developer in the CIty, first at a dot-com startup and later at a top-tier investment bank where he worked mostly on trading floor systems and got to play with a wide range of languages and technologies.
 He now teaches coding and maths-related courses full time.
 Besides his work at City Lit he also teaches at Central Saint Martins, the Architecture Association and the Photographer's Gallery and is the author of two books about mathematics.
 His technical collaborations with artists have been shown at, among others, the Hayward gallery, the V&A, the ICA and Camden Arts Centre.
 He has a BSc in Mathematics from the Open University.
 He also has a BA in English Literature and a PhD in philosophy (both from Cardiff).
 He continues to teach a little philosophy and literature, especially as they intersect with his other interests, and as a partner in Minimum Labyrinth he has brought these ideas to wider audiences in collaboration with the Museum of London, the Barbican and various private sponsors.